sharonbrener/recipe-collection/_posts/2017-01-16-blueberry-curd.md

 authorNote: This can be served warm or chilled, but I like it best served straight from the fridge.
 personalNote: |-
-  Make this as a gift to share with friends in adorable mini jars, or enjoy withlemon poppyseed crepes.
+  Make this as a gift to share with friends in adorable mini jars, or enjoy with lemon poppyseed crepes.

   Or, for a complex but delicious breakfast treat á la my favorite dish at The Steeping Room, serve alongside cured salmon, latkes (hashbrowns), and sour cream.
 totalTime: 1 hr 30 min